NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 Plotting via Kafka at BMM
 =========================

-For years, plotting at BMM has made use of `a BlueSky preprocessor
+For years, plotting at BMM used a `BlueSky preprocessor
 <htps://github.com/bluesky/bluesky/blob/master/bluesky/preprocessors.py#L333>`__
 and specially constructed functions for extracting data from Bluesky event documents.
-This has been fine, providing useful real-time views of data for our users.
+That was fine and provided useful real-time views of data for our users.

 The problem with using these modified BlueSky `LivePlots